ImLusca/ImLusca/README.md

 # Hello there!
 I'm Lucas 👋
-Hi, I'm Lusca!
 I'm an undergraduate computer science student who is still not sure what field to pursue.
 So I've played around with web development (front-end and back-end), data science, mobile, desktop, cloud and even embedded!
 I don't care what platform I'm working on, as long as I feel challenged to do something new.<br>

 ## Some stats and tecnologies:
  <div >